Moldova's pro-EU ruling party is leading polls in election fraught with Russian interference claims

 CHISINAU, Moldova — (AP) — Moldova’s pro-Western ruling party appears on track to top polls in a critical parliamentary election that was overshadowed by Russian interference claims.
 The race was widely viewed as a geopolitical choice between a path to the European Union or a drift back into Moscow’s fold.

-The tense ballot pitted the governing pro-Western Party of Action and Solidarity, which has held a strong parliamentary majority since 2021, against several Russia-friendly opponents but no viable pro-European partners, and it isn't yet clear whether the party will secure a majority.
+The tense ballot pitted the governing pro-Western Party of Action and Solidarity, which has held a strong parliamentary majority since 2021, against several Russia-friendly opponents but no viable pro-European partners.
+But it isn’t yet clear whether the party will secure a majority.

 The election day was marked by a string of incidents, ranging from bomb threats at multiple polling stations abroad to cyberattacks on electoral and government infrastructure, voters photographing their ballots and some being illegally transported to polling stations.
 Police also detained three people suspected of plotting to cause unrest after the vote.